Nosferatu

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Thomas enters Count Orlok's castle and meets the vampire face-to-face, crossing into a supernatural nightmare from which there is no easy return., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Orlok arrives in Wisborg on the plague ship, bringing death to the town.
+The analysis reveals that this crucial beat Orlok arrives in Wisborg on the plague ship, bringing death to the town.
 Thomas escapes the castle but Orlok is now in Ellen's world - the stakes irrevocably raised as supernatural and domestic worlds collide., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Ellen discovers the ancient text revealing that a woman must willingly offer herself to the vampire and keep him until dawn - synthesizing her psychic connection with the knowledge of how to destroy him., demonstrating the transformation achieved throughout the journey.